Actindo-AG/Documentation/EDI/Operation/02_ManageHeaderFileSett.md

      d.
 In the *Configuration* section, click the *Subexport definition* and select the definition you currently specify.

-7. Click the [SAVE] button and finalize the *Map attributes* wizard.
+7. Click the [SAVE] button

+8. Finalize the *Map attributes* wizard by clicking the [CONTINUE] button until you can click the [FINALIZE] button.

 8. Click the [SAVE] button to save the header definition.
+   The *Exporter definitions* view is displayed.

 ## Edit header file settings

-To edit the header file settings, you must remove the data you have provided for a segment respectively a segment row before.
+To edit the header file settings, you must remove the data you have provided for a segment respectively a segment row before you can change the data.

 #### Prerequisites